g45t345rt/DERO-SC-Standards/g45-nft/README.md

 `DO NOT USE - NOT TESTED - STILL UNDER REVIEW`

 A real public/private DERO NFT Asset Token.
-The SCID is the NFT token unique hash and the balance represent prints/supply usually 1.
+The SCID is the NFT token unique hash and the balance represent prints/supply/ownership usually 1 for a traditional NFT.
 This NFT Standard uses multiple Smart Contracts to match NFT with a collection.

 - One smart contract per NFTs (not efficient but only way to get real Asset Token)